How to fill out the Fragebogen zur steuerlichen Erfassung – tax registration as a freelancer in Germany

 If you are not a citizen of the EU, you will need a freelance work visa in order to undertake freelance work here in Germany.

-… are a Freiberufler and not a Gewerbetreibende
+… know if you are a Freiberufler or a Gewerbetreibender

-In Germany there is a legal difference between a freelancer (Freiberufler) and a tradesperson (Gewerbetreibende).
-If you are a Gewerbetreibende, you will need a special licence, called a Gewerbeschein – come back and fill in the Fragebogen zur steuerlichen Erfassung once you have this licence.
+In Germany, there is a legal difference between a freelancer (Freiberufler) and a tradesperson (Gewerbetreibender).
+If you are a Gewerbetreibender, you will need a special license, called a Gewerbeschein – come back and fill in the Fragebogen zur steuerlichen Erfassung once you have this license.

 … have an estimate of your revenue for the next two years